The Banff Centre Press

 Remarks on Poetics of Mad Affect, Militancy, Feminism, Demotic Rhythms, Emptying, Intervention, Reluctance, Indigeneity, Immediacy, Lyric Conceptualism, Commons, Pastoral Margins, Desire, Ambivalence, Disability, The Digital, and Other Practices Edited by Amy De’Ath and Fred Wah.

-Short fiction by award-winning Canadian authors Edna Alford, Greg Hollingshead, Diane Schoemperlen, Fred Stenson, and Rachel Wyatt.
+The art and craft of writing with short fiction examples by award-winning Canadian authors Edna Alford, Greg Hollingshead, Diane Schoemperlen, Fred Stenson, and Rachel Wyatt.

 The Banff Centre Press is a member of the Literary Press Group of Canada.